racuca/AutoExcel/README.md

 AutoExcel is a late binding Excel Automation library for making MS excel files without version dependent COM.

-tested with version 2007~2013 and perhaps will be worked on upper versions.
+This library was tested with version 2007~2013.

-if any problems, email to me.  <racuca@gmail.com>

 License follows MIT.